Tre Flowers: Jacksonville Jaguars

 On May 16, 2024, Flowers signed with the Jacksonville Jaguars.
 On August 27, he was released by the Jaguars for final roster cuts and re-signed to the practice squad the following day.
 He was promoted to the active roster on September 12 after starting cornerback Tyson Campbell was placed on injured reserve.
 On October 22, Flowers was released after Campbell returned.

 Indianapolis Colts

 On October 29, 2024, Flowers signed with the Indianapolis Colts' practice squad.
 On November 21, he was released by the Colts and re-signed to the practice squad four days later.

 Chicago Bears

 On July 22, 2025, Flowers signed with the Chicago Bears.
 On August 25, he was released by the Bears for final roster cuts and signed to the practice squad two days later.
 Flowers was released on September 9.

 Detroit Lions

 On October 1, 2025, Flowers signed with the Detroit Lions' practice squad.
+He was released on December 1 after appearing in two games for the Lions.

+Pittsburgh Steelers

+On December 25, 2025, Flowers signed with the Pittsburgh Steelers' active roster.
+He was released on January 5, 2026 and re-signed to the practice squad two days later.